SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ```

-This gives you possibility to put in additional content from the one that is generated.
-For example:
+This gives you possibility to put in additional content around the `<m-include-component>`:

+ex.:
 ```html
    <m-context [object]="userObject" operation="edit" layout="Inspect">